Rebecca Chaplin (PA to Krina Zondervan)

 To this end, within the Centre we have established a programme of translational research and have established very strong links with industry partners to allow translation of our research findings, for example through our Bayer AG - Oxford Scientific Alliance in Gynaecological Therapies.
 This work is made possible through the much appreciated involvement of many women with and without the disease, who contribute information and samples to our studies and through our many collaborations within the WERF EPHect network and beyond.

-The Wellcome Trust; The Medical Research Council; National Institutes of Health USA; World Endometriosis Research Foundation; The European Union; and industry partners (Bayer AG, MDNA, Roche Diagnostics, Volition)
+The Wellcome Trust; The Medical Research Council; National Institutes of Health USA; World Endometriosis Research Foundation; The European Union; and industry partners (Bayer AG, MDNA Life Sciences, Roche Diagnostics, Volition)